dynamicsdays/bremen2024/Registration/index.md

 ## Contributed Talks and Posters

 * Contributed talks and posters can be proposed via the [paper submission process](https://express.converia.de/frontend/index.php?page_id=37675)
-* Deadline for submission is March 31
+* Deadline for submission is March 31, 2024.
+Late submission of poster contributions until April 30, 2024
-* Proposals will be reviewed and decided upon by April 15
+* Proposals for contributed talks will be reviewed and decided upon by April 15
 * As the number of speaker slots is limited, please be prepared to be asked to present a poster if you propose a contributed talk

 ## Accommodation